-Prior to joining the museum, Dr. Hankins was an Assistant Professor of Strategy at the US Air Force Air Command and Staff College, and a former instructor of military history at the US Air Force Academy.
+Prior to joining the museum, Dr. Hankins was an Assistant Professor of Strategy at the U.S. Air Force Air Command and Staff College, and a former instructor of military history at the U.S. Air Force Academy.
 He earned a PhD in history at Kansas State University and an MS in history from the University of North Texas.

-In addition to teaching military history, Dr. Hankins has taught courses at Kansas State University in World History, American Air Power, and a course on Comic Books in American History.
-He has a minor field in public history and has worked as a researcher in the curatorial department of the University’s Marianna Kistler Beach Museum of Art.
+In addition to teaching military history, Dr. Hankins has taught courses in World History, American Air Power, and a course on Comic Books in American History, and he has worked as a researcher in the curatorial department of the Marianna Kistler Beach Museum of Art.